 CLONAL CYTOPENIAS OF UNDETERMINED SIGNIFICANCE (CCUS)

-CCUS definition — The term "clonal cytopenias of undetermined significance" (CCUS) has been proposed to describe patients who have clinically meaningful unexplained cytopenias (ICUS) and are also found to have a clonal mutation, yet do not meet World Health Organization (WHO)-defined criteria for myelodysplastic syndromes (MDS) or another hematologic neoplasm (table 1) [19,31].
+CCUS definition — The term "clonal cytopenias of undetermined significance" (CCUS) describes patients who have unexplained cytopenias and are also found to have a clonal mutation, yet do not meet World Health Organization (WHO)-defined criteria for myelodysplastic syndromes (eg, MDS) or another hematologic neoplasm (table 1) [20,33].

-Most of these cases will be identified when testing for mutations associated with hematologic malignancies is performed as part of the clinical evaluation of patients with unexplained cytopenias .
-The likelihood of finding myeloid-neoplasia associated mutations is much higher in a cytopenic population compared with the age-matched population with normal blood counts [4,20,33].
+Most cases of CCUS will be identified when mutation testing is performed as part of the clinical evaluation of patients with unexplained cytopenias .
+The likelihood of finding myeloid neoplasia-associated mutations is much higher in a cytopenic population compared with the age-matched population with normal blood counts [4,21,35].

-Using currently available diagnostic tests, it can be difficult to be certain of the contribution of a hematopoietic clone bearing a mutation to hematopoietic failure.
+Using currently available diagnostic tests, it can be difficult to be certain of the contribution of the mutation-bearing hematopoietic clone to cytopenias.
 One method of estimating this contribution uses the variant allele frequency (VAF) as a measure of the mutation burden.
-The VAF is the proportion of sequencing reads with a mutation, which in the absence of a copy number variant is roughly parallel to the size of the clone bearing the mutation.
-Large clones (VAF >20 percent) seem more likely to be clinically meaningful than small clones (VAF <10 percent), but this may depend on the specific mutant allele [31,32].
-In the future, it seems likely that patterns of specific alleles and VAFs will be able to be define a cohort of patients with a progression risk more similar to MDS than CHIP or ICUS.
+Large clones (eg, VAF >20 percent) seem more likely to be clinically meaningful than small clones (eg, VAF <10 percent), but this may depend on the specific mutant allele [33,34].
+In the future, it seems likely that patterns of specific alleles and VAFs will define a cohort of patients with a progression risk more similar to MDS than CHIP or ICUS.
 (See 'Variant allele frequency' above.)

 Information regarding the impact of VAF comes from the United Kingdom study described above which assessed 69 patients who had previously undergone a non-diagnostic marrow biopsy and were subsequently diagnosed with MDS or acute myeloid leukemia (AML) .
 The VAF was higher in patients who developed MDS or AML.
 When compared with a CHIP population, the mutations detected in this series had significantly greater median VAF (ie, 40 versus 9 to 10 percent) and occurred more commonly together with additional mutations (≥2 mutations, 64 versus 8 percent).
 Most CHIP mutations, in contrast, have a VAF of <10 percent and are single mutations .
 Therefore, there appears to be a higher risk of hematologic malignancy development if multiple mutations with higher VAF are present.

 Following patients with CCUS — Bone marrow biopsy should be performed to evaluate patients with cytopenias and clonal mutations.
 Patients with CCUS should be followed over time, but no evidence-based guidelines have been published and the optimal frequency of evaluation is unclear.
 Evaluation may need to be more frequent with CCUS than for ICUS or CHIP, especially if there are multiple mutations with a high VAF.
 In our practices, we evaluate patients every three months unless there is a very high-risk mutation (eg, high VAF TP53 mutation, or more than two mutations) or severe cytopenia (eg, hemoglobin <10 g/dL), in which case a monthly blood count may be more appropriate.

 With good natural history studies, we may learn that specific mutations and VAF have a similar natural history to MDS diagnosed by conventional means, thus allowing diagnosis of MDS without the morphologic dysplasia that is currently required for the diagnosis in the absence of karyotypic abnormalities.

 SUMMARY AND RECOMMENDATIONS